-- Blood cell count •
+- Blood cell count

 - Blood grouping

-- P.P.D. •
+- P.P.D.

-- Serology HIV •
+- Serology HIV

-- Hepatitis B •
+- Hepatitis B

 - Hepatitis C

-- Chest X-ray •
+- Chest X-ray

 All these tests will be administered at the NDU Infirmary for a fee of L.L.
-165,000, to be paid in advance at Byblos Bank.
+165,000, to be paid in advance at Byblos Bank and Bank of Beirut.
 This fee will also allow students to benefit from other services provided at the Infirmary.
 Any student who is readmitted to NDU after 2 semesters of absentia will have to undergo this procedure again.